JohannesBuchner/UltraNest/docs/method.rst

 * The noise in shrinkage estimates (by sampling it a binomial distribution in each bootstrap realisation)

 The combination makes UltraNest's logz uncertainties very reliable.

+MLFriends (2019 paper) is a substantial improvement upon the original RadFriends algorithm (2014 paper).
+RadFriends obtains regions by leaving some points out, and testing how large spheres around the live points have to be to be able to recover them.
+This bootstrapping is repeated many times (bootstrapping), to be robust.
+This way, RadFriends learns automatically about multiple modes.
+RadFriends is slow, because it does not learn the relative sizes of different parameters, nor the correlation between them.
+MLFriends (2019 paper) improves by obtaining the covariance of the live points, and thus uses a Mahalanobis distance.
+This learned metric helps reduce the region, and accelerates sampling.
+At the same time, MLFriends provides natural agglomerate clustering -- points within each others ellipsoids belong to the same cluster.

+UltraNest improves MLFriends further by iteratively
+1) using metric for getting MLFriends ellipsoid radius
+2) using radius to identify clusters.
+3) shift clusters on top of each other and learn a new metric.
+Another improvement is that in MPI-parallelised runs, UltraNest distributes the RadFriends bootstraps.
+This makes clustering very fast (MultiNest has to stop for clustering on the master).

+UltraNest also adds a enveloping ellipsoid.
+This can help in mono-modal gaussian problems.
+Contrary to Mukherjee, Parkinson & Liddle (2006), the ellipsoid enlargement is learned by bootstrapping, and is thus robust and well-justified.
+Both regions are used as filters.
+UltraNest samples in four region sampling schemes:

+* Sample from unit cube, filter with MLFriends & ellipsoid
+* Sample from MLFriends points, filter with unit cube & ellipsoid
+* Sample from MLFriends region bounding box, filter with unit cube & ellipsoid
+* Sample from ellipsoid, filter with unit cube & MLFriends region

+UltraNest switches between these methods when the current on becomes inefficient.
+Efficiency here means being able to draw points, not whether they are above the likelihood contour.